Curious about how a drum brake works?

-Additionally, if any moisture collects in the fluid or if any contaminants seep in, it can get contaminated — affecting the ability of rear drum brakes to perform effectively.
+Additionally, if any moisture collects in the fluid or contaminants seep in, it can get contaminated — affecting the ability of rear drum brakes to perform effectively.

 That’s why it’s always a good idea to have your brake fluid checked (or changed) at least once a year.

-Also known as a rubber ring, seals serve two functions:
+Also known as rubber rings, seals serve two functions:

 - They guard the fluid against moisture and contaminants